gaborbernat/algo-notes/problem_solutions/common_ancester_of_two_nodes_in_tree.md

 }
 ```

-The program to find the common ancester doesn't change a lot from the binary tree's program.
+The program to find the common ancestor doesn't change a lot from the binary tree's program.
-A node is the first common ancester if and only if the two node are in different child tree of this node.
+A node is the first common ancestor if and only if the two node are in different child tree of this node.

 ```java
 TreeNode findCommonAncester(TreeNode root, TreeNode a, TreeNode b) {